byu-oit/handel-codepipeline/docs/phase-types/codebuild.rst

 -------------------
 You can specify any arbitrary build process in this phase using the `buildspec.yml file <http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html>`_.
 You must have this *buildspec.yml* file in the root of your repository or the CodeBuild phase will fail.

-You can use a custom build image in ECR by prefixing the build_image parameter with '<account>/'.
-Example: <account>/IMAGE:TAG.
-This resolves to AWS_ACCOUNT_ID.dkr.ecr.AWS_REGION.amazonaws.com/IMAGE:TAG .
-Please be aware that templating of this sort using <*> is only avaibale in the CodeBuild phase as part of the build_image parameter
-Using a custom build image also configures the Codebuild instance to run Docker in Docker.
-Using Docker in Docker in a custom build image requires specific configuration in buildspec.yml.
-See this `user guide <http://docs.aws.amazon.com/codebuild/latest/userguide/sample-docker-custom-image.html>`_ for more details.

 Parameters
 ----------